GodzK/INT241-Data-Structures-Algorithms/README.md

 ---

-## 📚 Note
+##  Note
-This repository is intended for **educational purposes** and serves as a structured guide for mastering Data Structures and Algorithms.
+This repository is intended for **SIT Kmutt 2568 educational purposes** and serves as a structured guide for mastering Data Structures and Algorithms.

-Happy Coding! 🚀
+Happy Coding!